OzanYasin/git-and-github-bootcamp/README.md

 ## Config

 The config file is for...configuration.
 As we know, there is a way to configure global settings like our name and email across all Git repos, but we can also configure things on a per-repo basis.

+## Refs Folder

+Inside of refs, you'll find a heads directory. **_refs/heads_** contains one file per branch in a repository.
+Each file is named after a branch and contains the hash of the commit at the tip of the branch.

+For example **refs/heads/master** contains the commit hash of the last commit on the master branch.

+Refs also contains a **refs/tags** folder which contains one file for each tag in the repo.